ChenyunZhang/ChenyunZhang/README.md

 My name is Chenyun Zhang.
 Currently live and study in New York.

 ### 🐶About me
-- 🌱 I’m currently learning React and Python.
+- 🌱 I’m currently learning React, data sturcture and Python.
 - 👯 I have a passion for learning and sharing my knowledge with others a public as possible.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I dreamt to be a psychologist when I was little.